top of page

 The Arts are the Foundation of Communication.

 From the point of a view of current fine and performing artists defending our profession; communication and how it is expressed, exemplifies the necessity of the profession as imperative to the evolution as of man, but more importantly, to help prevent the extinction of our species by our own hands.
+This is why the arts are the primary foundation and functionary of human culture.

 A Civilization that Diminishes Art Degrades Itself